-VESTAL, NY (WSKG) – Five years after the death of its host and namesake, Marian McPartland’s Piano Jazz is ending distribution to the nation’s public radio stations.
+VESTAL, NY (WSKG) – Five years after the death of its host and namesake, Marian McPartland’s Piano Jazz has ended distribution to the nation’s public radio stations.

 The announcement was made in letter sent to public radio station managers by longtime producer Shari Hutchinson.
 Since McPartland’s death in August 2013, Hutchinson has resurrected, renovated and redistributed Piano Jazz programs, some dating back to the early 1980s: